What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Empirical Analysis of Visual Instructions

 \subsection{Results and Analysis}

-We report the results of the fine-tuned MLLMs with different instruction sets on the two benchmarks in Table~\ref{tab:empirical}.
-To explore what makes for good visual instructions, we divide the visual instruction-tuned MLLMs into two groups according to their focused task types and special characteristics respectively: (A) LLaVA-Cap (image captioning), LLaVA-VQA (visual question answering), and LLaVA-Rea (visual reasoning); (B) LRV (diversity), A-OKVQA (complexity), and Shikra (spatial annotation).
+We categorize the results into two groups based on the task types and special characteristics of the instructions: (A) includes LLaVA-Cap (image captioning), LLaVA-VQA (visual question answering), and LLaVA-Rea (visual reasoning); (B) includes LRV (diversity), A-OKVQA (complexity), and Shikra-RD (spatial annotation).
+We can obtain the following insights from the results in Table~\ref{tab:empirical}.

-{From the perspective of task types, we can obtain several comparative results within group A. First, fine-tuning MLLMs on the captioning task~(LLaVA Cap) yields a noticeable performance degradation across all evaluation benchmarks.
-Conversely, MLLMs fine-tuned on the reasoning task~(LLaVA Rea) demonstrate significant performance enhancements on all evaluation metrics.
-Meanwhile, those fine-tuned on the VQA task~(LLaVA VQA) take an intermediate position among the three task types in most cases.
-The performance advantage seems to have a positive relation with the difficulty of visual instructions, and the complex visual reasoning instructions have led to the best results among these variants.
+\emph{Finding 1: among task types in group A, the visual reasoning task yields the best performance compared to image captioning and visual question answering.} Concretely, fine-tuning MLLMs on the LLaVA-Cap leads to a noticeable performance degradation across all benchmarks, while LLaVA-Rea results in significant improvements, with LLaVA-VQA results showing intermediate results in most cases.
+This suggests that the performance advantage may correlate positively with the difficulty of visual instructions.

-{From the perspective of instruction characteristics, we can further examine the effect of task diversity, instruction complexity, and fine-grained spatial annotations in group B. First, our results show that MLLMs fine-tuned on A-OKVQA consistently achieve the highest levels of accuracy across all benchmarks.
-This underscores the pivotal role of complex instructions in boosting model performance.
-In contrast, models fine-tuned on LRV and Shikra CoT exhibit only marginal improvements or even degradation in model performance.
-It implies that enhancing task diversity or adding fine-grained spatial information may only provide limited benefits in improving visual instruction tuning.}
+\emph{Finding 2: for instruction characteristics in group B, complexity is more important than task diversity and fine-grained information.} Concretely, MLLMs fine-tuned on A-OKVQA achieve the highest accuracy across all benchmarks, emphasizing the pivotal role of complex instructions in boosting model performance.
+In contrast, LRV and Shikra-RD show minimal or negative impacts, indicating limited benefits from increased task diversity or spatial details.

 To summarize, reasoning-oriented~(LLaVA-Rea) and complexity-enhanced~(A-OKVQA) instruction sets are particularly useful in improving the performance of MLLMs in our experiments.
-However, LLaVA-Rea still has limited complexity, and many reasoning tasks are not that difficult.
-Though A-OKVQA contains complex task instructions, it is mainly constructed by human annotators and the instruction complexity is limited to the annotator's abilities.
+However, LLaVA-Rea still has limited complexity.
+Though A-OKVQA contains complex task instructions, it is mainly constructed by human annotators, and the instruction complexity is limited to the annotator's abilities.
 Therefore, it is desirable to develop automatic approaches to produce complex visual reasoning instructions at scale.